Ferdinando Arnò

 Ferdinando Arnò (born in Manduria, November 29, 1959) is an Italian composer, arranger, producer and the founder of Quiet, please!, a recording studio and production company active in the recording and advertising field.

 Ferdinando Arnò studied jazz improvisation at Berklee College of Music in Boston.
 His teachers were, among others, Gary Burton, John La Porta, Tom McKinley, Charlie Banacos and Phil Wilson.
 Arnò was involved in jam sessions in Boston with internationally renowned musicians such as Victor Bailey (Weather Report), Tommy Campbell, Bob Gullotti, Ed Schuller, Terri Lyne Carrington, Branford Marsalis and Jeff Watts.
 When he completed his studies, Arnò received his diploma from Quincy Jones at the graduation ceremony.

 On his return to Italy he worked as an arranger and composer for television, doing films, documentaries, program theme songs, variety shows and cartoons.
 In that same period he arranged and composed songs for Emi, Bmg, Warner (he wrote Il Tempo sung by Ornella Vanoni), and the theater, collaborating with Jerome Savary, Dario Fo and Fiorenzo Carpi.

 In the nineties Arnò began composing jingles for TV commercials, an activity that was consolidated in 2000 with the birth of his company quiet, please!
 Since then, he has worked on thousands of TV ad campaigns, doing new arrangements or composing tailor-made songs, from the ironic rap Ga el Suv (Skoda Yeti) to the Gran Soleil smash for Ferrero and the remake of Here Comes the Sun by George Harrison for Allianz.

 Ferdinando Arnò has received many honors and recognition for his original music and catalog tracks selected for commercials, starting with ten Key Awards (Editorial Media Key group) that he won between 2004 and 2018.
 Among these the Excellence Key Award that his label quiet, please! received in 2015 as the best production company.

 In 2004, the music for the Telecom commercial "Gandhi" (winner of the Bronze Lion at Cannes) was voted Best Ever Forever Song by the Key Award jury (the song used was Sacrifice by Lisa Gerrard and Pieter Bourke).
 Four years earlier, in 2000, Arnò's music for BMW won the Mezzo Minuto d'Oro award.

 Among the countless campaigns that Arnò has done, there are the international TV ads for Barilla (Roger Federer and Chef Davide Oldani), Tim, Fernet Branca, Crodino Twist, Giorgio Armani "Frames of Life", Averna, Aperol, Vodafone, Fastweb, Poste Italiane, several commercials for the promotion of Expo 2015, Nike, Esselunga, Nespresso, Peugeot, Alfa Romeo, Ariston, Parmigiano Reggiano, Gran Cereale, Coca-Cola, Tic Tac, Sky Christmas "Toy" (with Robin Williams) Sky Mondiali, Sky Sport, Sky Restart and Sky Great TV.

-Through his work creating music for TV ads, Arnò has collaborated with some of the greatest contemporary movie directors involved to direct the commercials, from Gabriele Salvatores and Michel Gondry to Tarsem Singh, Spike Lee, Matteo Garrone and Emanuele Crialese.
+Through his work creating music for TV ads, Arnò has collaborated with big name directors to direct the commercials, from Gabriele Salvatores and Michel Gondry to Tarsem Singh, Spike Lee, Matteo Garrone and Emanuele Crialese.